perj/sebuild/docs/flavors.md

 # Flavors

 The build system supports building various flavors of the same code.
-The typical configuration will build 'dev' and 'release' versions of the code.
+A typical configuration will build 'dev' and 'release' versions of the code.

 There are three ways the flavors can be differentiated between each other.